-Payment for application and removal of a cast for a fracture, when performed by the same physician, is included in the global allowance for the physician's overall fracture care.
+Payment for application and removal of a cast for a fracture, when performed by the same doctor, is included in the global allowance for the doctor's overall fracture care.
 Therefore, it does not warrant separate payment.
 In addition, related follow-up medical care is also included in the allowance for the fracture care.

-However, the removal of a cast is eligible for payment when performed by a provider other than the physician or his or her associate or partner who applied it.
+However, the removal of a cast is eligible for payment when performed by a provider other than the doctor (or his or her associate/partner) who applied it.